Aaron-Bopp/TIM/40_Evergreens/We carry our childhood wounds into adulthood.md

 ---
 created: 2021-06-25

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 aliases:
   - we make wide assumptions about the world
   - the wide assumptions we make in early childhood
   - childhood trauma causes us to make wide assumptions about the world
 sr-due: 2021-10-31
 sr-interval: 3
 sr-ease: 245